xertxetin/CetinJS/README.md

 # Contributing

-CetinJS is an open-source project and we welcome contributions.
+CetinJS Blank Starter is an open-source project and we welcome contributions.
 If you'd like to contribute, please check out our [contribution guidelines](CONTRIBUTING.md).

 # License

-This project is licensed under the MIT.
+This project (CetinJS Blank Starter) is licensed under the MIT.
 See the [LICENSE](LICENSE.md) file for details.

 # Reporting Issues